Making Progress on Inclusive Excellence

 College and Unit Reports on Diversity

-These results of this work is listed here.
+We will provide updates here in the near future.
 Next steps will be to develop strategic plans for each college and academic unit to achieve benchmarked goals in alignment with the institutional diversity action plan, Inclusive Excellence.

 One of the hallmarks of a great institution is its ability to harness the extraordinary gifts and talents of its diverse citizenry to do extraordinary things in our communities that change the world.